 Millwright Local 1410 History

 Since at least 1899 there have been chartered United Brotherhood of Carpenter locals in Eastern Ontario.
 In 1966 Millwrights working out of these Carpenter locals received a charter to form Local 1410 in Eastern Ontario.
-With the help of other previously chartered Millwright locals in the province the Millwright Regional Council of Ontario received a charter and we continue to build on this proud history.
+With the help of other previously chartered Millwright locals in the province the Millwright Regional Council received a charter and we continue to build on this proud history.

 UBC Millwright History